datalust/seq-app-mail/README.md

 # Seq output apps for SMTP and Microsoft365

+> :warning: **Important:** these apps are under development and not yet suitable for deployment.

-A suite of updated HTML email apps for Seq, supporting various authentication methods.
+A suite of updated HTML email apps for Seq, supporting various authentication methods and mail services.

 ## Escaping of text inserted into HTML documents